PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 To solve these issues, the proposal is to ship a new cmdlet in Windows and the PowerShell Gallery that would;

+- Perform a simple download and install of the latest LTS release of PowerShell
+- Include parameter options to select Stable,Preview or Long Term Service releases
 - Be discoverable using normal PowerShell conventions
-- Perform a simple download and install of the latest stable release of PowerShell
-- Provide advanced options with parameters;
-  - Specific version
-  - Stable, Preview or LTS
-  - Scope - location of installation based on permissions

 ## Goals/Non-Goals

 Goals:

 - Be discoverable as other built-in cmdlets
-- By default, download and install the latest stable release to the users CurrentUser Scope
+- By default, download and install the latest LTS release to the users CurrentUser Scope
   - CurrentUser - default installation scope
   - AllUsers - Administrative users may explicit select this scope
 - Allow users to use remoting for install at scale with Invoke-Command
-- Allow advanced users to specify the version of PowerShell
-- Allow advanced users to specify scope (location of installation)
 - Allow advanced users to specify channel Stable/Preview/LTS
-- Users should receive a warning to continue the installation (ConfirmImpact=High)
+- Users should receive a warning to continue the installation `ConfirmImpact=High`.
+The parameter **Force** is included to override for automation scenario's

 Non-goals:

 - Removal of PowerShell (Remove-PowerShell7)
 - Updating of PowerShell (Update-PowerShell7)
+- User selected versions prior to current (No version parameter)
-- Disconnect scenarios - Users that are air-gapped may download the appropriate release from GitHub.
+- Disconnected scenarios - Users that are air-gapped may download the appropriate release from GitHub.
 - Handling of additional MSI switch options - i.e. Enable PSRemoting

+## Alternatives

+`Install-PowerShell7.exe` executable is an alternative approach that may reduce the complexity of installing a new version of PowerShell from an existing version.
+The ability to bootstrap and install PowerShell on a system that currently does not include Powershell is an added benefit for consideration.

 ## Specification